sw4/backpack/README.md

 ####`modules`
 ######(array) required

-Array of module definitions, here you constitute module mappings, assets and bundling.
+Array of module definitions, here you set your module mappings, related assets and bundling.

 ####`modules/name`
 ######(string) required

-Name of the module, this is mapped to incoming requests to determine which modules to include in a build.
+Name of the module, this is mapped to incoming requests to determine which modules are included in a build.

 ####`modules/src`
 ######(array) required